JanU-YieG/JanU-YieG.github.io/content/posts/programming-languages/rust/basic-rust.md

 - `assert!` macro provided by the standard library,is useful when you want to ensure that some condition in atest evaluates to `true`.
 - `assert_eq!` and `assert_ne!`
 - `#[test]``#[should_panic]``#[cfg(test)]`

+## Macros
+- The term macro refers to a family of features in Rust:declarative macros with `macro_rules!` and three kinds of procedural macros.
+- Three kinds of procedural macros:
+    - Custom #[derive] macros that specify code added with the derive attribute used on structs and enums
+    - Attribute-like macros that define custom attributes usable on any item
+    - Function-like macros that look like function calls but operate on the tokens specified as their argument
+- Fundamentally,macros are a way of writing code that writes other code,which is known as `metaprogramming`.
 ## Appendix
 - [Operators](https://doc.rust-lang.org/book/appendix-02-operators.html)
 - [Trait for custom types](https://doc.rust-lang.org/book/appendix-03-derivable-traits.html)